Lucy Parsons: Haymarket affair

 Lucy Parsons attended every day of the trial and was there when her partner, George Engel, Samuel Fielden, Adolph Fischer, Louis Lingg, Michael Schwab and August Spies were sentenced to death.
 Afterwards, she made a seven-week lecture tour in order to raise funds for the defendants; she addressed more than 200,000 people in places such as Cincinnati, New York and Philadelphia.
 In New Haven, Connecticut, she said "You may have expected me to belch forth great flames of dynamite and stand before you with bombs in my hands.
 If you are disappointed, you have only the capitalist press to thank for it".
 She spoke with the socialist Thomas J. Morgan at a rally in Sheffield, Indiana, which was just across the state line from Illinois, so that the Chicago police were unable to stop the event.
 In Columbus, Ohio, she was prevented from speaking and sent by the mayor to Franklin County Jail.
 When not lecturing, Parsons would visit her partner in jail, taking the children with her.
-She stopped her tailoring shop and the family was forced to move out of their Indiana Street apartment to another on Milwaukee Avenue.
+She stopped her tailoring shop and the family was forced to move out of their Indiana Street apartment to another one on Milwaukee Avenue.
 After his death sentence was announced, Albert Parsons wrote to his wife "I have one request to make of you: Commit no rash act to yourself when I am gone, but take up the great cause of Socialism where I am compelled to lay it down."
 An Amnesty Association was founded and took action to save Albert Parsons and the six other men on death row; Lucy Parsons spent her time fundraising and collecting signatures on the street, and the campaign to commute the sentences was supported even by those such as Melville Elijah Stone, editor of the Chicago Daily News, who had previously condemned the anarchists.